darrendoyle3710/SlotMachineApplication/README.md

 ![Application](Images/appplan.png)

 This diagram give a general understanding of the development process for the application.
 The frontend service provides a visual platform for the other 3 services to work within.
-The project is sourced controlled with git, stored on github and continuously deliverd/integrated with Azure Pipelines.
-The infrastructure to run this architexture is spun up using terraform scripting, confugration is managed through Ansible.
+The project is sourced controlled with git, stored on github and continuously delivered/integrated with Azure Pipelines.
+The infrastructure to run this architecture is spun up using terraform scripting, configuration is managed through Ansible.

 ## Service 1 - Frontend ##